 A presentation on the PMBOK approach based on the 5 Process Groups:

 Browse the content within the 10 Knowledge Areas of the PMBOK Guide:

-Free management ebooks covering each of the PMBOK Guide's 10 Knowledge Areas (click the ebooks images at the bottom to go to the downloads page):
+Free management eBooks covering each of the PMBOK Guide's 10 Knowledge Areas (click the eBook images at the bottom to go to the downloads page):